DenisSalem/VenC/doc/faqEN.md

 ## Why VenC is only supported by Linux?

-That's quite simple my friend, because all other operating system are crap!
+That's quite simple my friend, because all other operating systems are crap!

 ## I get Unknown command